 (Image credits: Apple)

 Same Performance, Same Price Point, More Style and Runs Windows

-The benchmark for my review here will be the 13-Inch Macbook Air with i5 processor, 8GB RAM and 256GB of SSD memory, coming in at $1,618 on the Apple store before education discounts, and weighing 1.35kg.
+The benchmark for my review here will be the 2020 Macbook Air with i5 processor, 8GB RAM and 512GB of SSD memory, coming in at $1,899 on the Apple store before education discounts, and weighing around 1.29kg.

 One look at this gorgeous babe and you can tell that it is a flagship product.
-Built with the same premium metal found on all Apple systems, the tapered design and ultrabook thinness, it almost looks like ASUS took a MacBook Air and just slapped their logo over the apple.
+Built with brushed steel, this ZenBook comes with an i7 processor and numeric touchpad keyboard.
 Under the hood, it’s mostly the same story.
-The same specs, but lighter and thinner than the MacBook Air.
-At only $1,398 for the Goldilocks model (FC013T), it beats the MacBook Air on price too.
+The same specs, but lighter and thinner than the MacBook Air at 1.15kg.
+It also comes with the Asus SonicMaster sound system, made in partnership with Harman/Kardon.
+At only $1,698, it beats the MacBook Air on price too.

 Razer Blade Stealth

 If you want a laptop to set you apart, this is the one for you.
 White on white is so basic—this is the era of black and green, folks!
 Oh wait, did I not mention that THE KEYBOARD IS RAINBOW COLORED?
 That’s right folks!
 Each key is individually programmable with up to 16.8million colours!
 Build quality is great too.
 The chassis of the laptop is made of the same stern stuff as the MacBook Air, just in black, and it looks sleek AF.

 Of course, many of you will associate Razer with gaming, and that’s not wrong because they are indeed a gaming brand.
 However, their Razer Blade Stealth is definitely not a gaming laptop.
 In fact, you can’t play most games on the Razer Blade Stealth, you need to buy their Razer Core for gaming.
 If you don’t, the Razer Blade Stealth is an amazing laptop all on its own.